-If the LOWMOD_PCT was less than 51% the project would have to qualify under the Urgent Need national objective.
+If the LOWMOD\PCT was less than 51% the project would have to qualify under the Urgent Need national objective.
 Subrecipients should refer to the State's Action Plan and individual program policy and procedure manuals for information on which national objectives can be used for a specific program.
 If the particular program does not allow the use of Urgent Need national objective another project must be proposed for funding.

 NOTE: If the LMI% is near 51% subrecipients should reevaluate the service area and/or consider a local income survey of the project service area.
-OCD must be consulted prior to conducting a local income survey.
-A local income survey must be methodologically sound in accordance with HUD quidelines in CPD Notice 14-013 and CPD Notice 19-0.2.
+LOCD-DR must be consulted prior to conducting a local income survey.
+A local income survey must be methodologically sound in accordance with HUD guidelines in CPD Notice 14-013 and CPD Notice 19-0.2.

-IGX PROJECT BENEFICIARIES FORM
+SYSTEM OF RECORD PROJECT BENEFICIARIES FORM

-The OCD IGX Project Beneficiaries form requires subrecipients to:
+The LOCD-DR online system of record Project Beneficiaries form requires subrecipients to:

-- A. List affected Census Tract(s) and/or Block Groups. - B. Upload a map or maps delineating census tracts and/or block groups.
+- 1. List affected Census Tract(s) and/or Block Groups. - 2.
+Upload a map or maps delineating census tracts and/or block groups.